Audrey-Hermans/blog/_posts/2025-06-06-to-swallow-a-river.md

 What could have led someone so young, in the rigid world of warrior training, to make such a radical turn?
 Especially in 1582 — two decades *before* the Tokugawa era began, when Japan would enter a long period of peace and many samurai, no longer needed for warfare, turned to administrative work or spiritual pursuits, like the *komusō* monks.

-I haven’t found a definitive answer.
-But I did come across a possible clue — a Zen fable, known as *Saikō-sui* (西江水), or “West River Water,” which may have played a role in his transformation.
+There is no definitive answer, but a possible clue was inscribed on Sokun's tombstone — a Zen fable, known as *Saikō-sui* (西江水), or “West River Water,” which may have played a role in his transformation.

-I couldn’t confirm the connection with absolute certainty, but the story itself gripped me.
+Even though we may never know whether it's true, the story itself gripped me.

 And so, I’d like to share it with you.